Ways To Support Vicky

 _________

-Any donations would be gratefully received to help keep a roof over my head during this period of ill health and to help with my health-related expenses which are significant.
-Any energy I do have is currently spent on treatments and therapies, which are exhausting but worth it.
-I am wanting to keep seeking medical advice from the best specialists I can find, and to try further treatments and therapies to aid my recovery, most of which are not available on the NHS and can be expensive, plus all the travel costs asoociated with that.
-I am committed to doing all I can to try and improve my symptoms, make as full a recovery as is possible, and get back to the campaigning, writing, TV and radio work I used to love so much.
+Any gifts of support would be gratefully received to help keep a roof over my head during this period of ill health and to help with my medical expenses, which are significant.
+The energy I have is currently spent on researching and trying private medical treatments and therapies, which are exhausting but worth it.
+I love the NHS, but for people with complex and chronic conditions, often there isn’t much they can do, so we’re on our own and left to self-finance within private medicine.
+I want to keep seeking medical advice from the best specialists I can find, and to try further treatments and therapies to aid my recovery.

 _________